logo

 HTTP status code, HTTP_OK is 200.

-You can use headers instead of content_type argument.
+You can use the headers parameter instead of the content_type argument.

 @app.http_state(NOT_FOUND)